mushuyun/shopera2020/README.md

 # Shopera

-Shopera is a complete e-commerce site bootstrapped with the [Create React App](https://github.com/facebook/create-react-app).
-It is a versatile app that can be utilized by any client with an inventory to host.

 Shopera is a __MERN FULL STACK__ application using __JWT Authentication__ to add an extra layer of security for users.
+It is a complete e-commerce site bootstrapped with the [Create React App](https://github.com/facebook/create-react-app) and the flexibility to be utilized by any client with an inventory to host.

  ## Table of Contents:
   * Installation